-Thirty-two years after the tragedy, we have information that wasn’t available back then: interviews with survivors and rescuers and parents, facts that emerged during a civil lawsuit, and the conclusions of two investigations—one commissioned by the school in 1986, which was overseen by climbing legend Jed Williamson, and one done by the American Alpine Club in 1987.
+Thirty-two years after the tragedy, we have information that wasn’t available back then: interviews with survivors and rescuers and parents, facts that emerged during a civil lawsuit, and the conclusion an investigation commissioned by the school in 1986, which was overseen by climbing legend Jed Williamson.
+(The following year, Williamson published a summary of the investigation in the American Alpine Club's Accidents in North American Mountaineering, which he edited at the time.)
 As a result, these questions can now be more thoroughly analyzed, if not definitively answered.

 The Oregon Episcopal School Mount Hood climb remains, to this day, the second-deadliest alpine accident in North American history, behind a 1981 avalanche on Mount Rainier that killed 11.
 Seven of the nine Hood victims were teenagers, students at a well-intentioned school who followed the lead of adults they trusted.